dhjelmar/budget_compare/README.md

 # budget_compare

+## Description
-## Creates an Excel file of historical and draft budget information in a format to enable pivot table comparisons.
+Creates an Excel file of historical and draft budget information in a format to enable pivot table comparisons.
 After running compare.py, create pivot tables.
 Alternately, copy compare_out.xlsx into first sheet of compare_pivot.xlsx and update pivot tables.

 ## Input files in folder input_files: